-Found in 9 Collections and/or Records:
+Found in 14 Collections and/or Records:

 The George R. Woodhead papers contain personal papers and concert programs acquired over his career as a choral conductor and professor of music at Goucher College and other musical institutions in the Baltimore area.
 The documents include correspondence, newspaper clippings, photographs, teaching material, and financial documents.
 The majority of the concert programs come from performances by local churches, Johns Hopkins University, Goucher College, and the Bach Society of Baltimore.

-Overview The Humanities Center at Johns Hopkins was formed in the 20th century to formally to bring together the various humanities departments on campus.
-This collection consists of two types of records: a number of audio and video recordings in a variety of formats, including a recording of "The Experiment at Hopkins" produced by the Humanities Center and the Johns Hopkins Medicine Office of Cultural Affairs, circa 1989; and files from the Director's Office at the Charles Singleton Center at Villa...
+The Humanities Center at Johns Hopkins was formed in the 20th century to formally to bring together the various humanities departments on campus.
+This collection consists student films created for the courses in the Humanities Center in the mid-to-late 1960s.

 Soprano Phyllis Bryn-Julson taught at the Peabody Conservatory from 1984 to 2017 and is recognized as one of the most authoritative interpreters of vocal music of the 20th century.
 Her collection contains manuscript and facsimile scores by several notable composers with whom she worked, including Milton Babbitt, Pierre Boulez, Heinz Holliger, and David Del Tredici, as well as correspondence, programs, clippings, photographs, and other documents related to her career.

 Reginald Stewart was a Scottish-born conductor and pianist who served as direcctor of the Peabody Institute from 1941 to 1959 and music director of the Baltimore Symphony Orchestra from 1942 to 1952.
 His papers include scrapbooks, correspondence, photographs, and recordings related to his career.